DD-DeCaF/design-storage/README.md

 * `SECRET_KEY` Flask secret key.
 Will be randomly generated in development and testing environments.
 * `SENTRY_DSN` DSN for reporting exceptions to [Sentry](https://docs.sentry.io/clients/python/integrations/flask/).
 * `ALLOWED_ORIGINS`: Comma-seperated list of CORS allowed origins.

+### Updating Python dependencies

+To compile a new requirements file and then re-build the service with the new requirements, run:

+    make pip-compile build